afustrator/iapp-api/README.md

 npm run migrate up
 ```

-Run the server and it was ready to use at `http://localhost:3001`.
+Run the server and it was ready to use at `http://localhost:3000`.

 ```
 npm run dev
 ```

+### API Documentation

+Soon